Bradley-Hower/reading-notes/course-301/class-10.md

 **What is a ‘type error’?**

 The data type being used is not compatible with the place in which it is being used.
-This can also be due to a reference error, as the type error can precurse a reference error.
+This can also be due to a reference error, as the type error can precursor a reference error.
 This is because if a variable is undefined, there is no type.

 **What is a breakpoint?**